django-cms/django-cms/docs/introduction/third_party.rst

 for Polls in the previous tutorial step.
 In this case we also have to add an "Application configuration" (see the field right under the apphook field).
-You can configure some settings here, like the url format.
+You can configure some settings here, like the URL format.
 It's also possible to add multiple instances of the application, if you like.
-The *Instance namespace* should be ``blog`` (this is used for reversing urls).
+The *Instance namespace* should be ``blog`` (this is used for reversing URLs).
 Choose ``Blog`` as the *Application title* and choose whatever *Permalink type* you prefer.